Anne Petersen, Ph.D.

 - Research Professor, CHGD

 Petersen also founded and is President of the Global Philanthropy Alliance, supporting young social entrepreneurs in Africa. https://www.globalphilanthropyalliance.org.
-She also leads or serves as a member of numerous boards and committees.
-She holds many honors including election to the National Academies of Science, Engineering, and Medicine (through NAM).
+She also leads or serves as a member of numerous boards and committees, including chairing the Policy and Global Affairs Committee of the National Academies of Science, Engineering, and Medicine.
+She holds many honors including election to the National Academy of Medicine.